01-edu/public/subjects/ztail.en.md

 - For more information consult the man page for tail.

-- The program must be submitted inside a folder with the name `ztai`
+- The program must be submitted inside a folder with the name `ztail`